Ultraman Ep. 6: The Coast Guard Command

 Directed by Samaji Nonagase.
 Written by Masahiro Yamada.
 Airdate August 21, 1966.

-The first episode to focus on young Hoshino, the boy who wants to join the SSSP one day.
+The first episode to focus on young Hoshino, the boy who wants to one day join the Science Special Search Party.
 Hoshino and his friends Chiro and Nobuku get swept up in a Hardy Boys-style story investigating smugglers along the wharf.
 Notorious smuggler “Diamond-Kick” (great name) has hidden his newest diamond shipment among bags of cacao beans, and the young detectives end up kidnapped when they start poking around the warehouses.
 It sounds like the kind of adventure tale a child might come up with.
-A child might also add a giant monster who comes up onto the wharf to throw everything into chaos.
+A child might also add a giant monster that comes up onto the wharf to throw everything into chaos.
 A monster who loves chocolate.

 As a repurposed suit, Guesra works decently.
-The design makes Guesra resemble one of H. P. Lovecraft’s “Deep Ones,” much more than Ragon, an actual Deep One in all but name.
+The design makes Guesra resemble one of H. P. Lovecraft’s “Deep Ones” — much more than Ragon, an actual Deep One in all but name.
 Peter already had a memorable design, so Guesra was off to a good start as far as recycled costumes go.

 Rating: Average